dbeckett93/skillified/README.md

 - Event has a many-to-many relationship with User (as participants).
 - NotificationSetting has a many-to-one relationship with User.

+## Agile Development Process

+### GitHub Projects

+GitHub Projects was utilised to record user stories and design tasks throughout the project development.
+This tool provided a structured and organised way to manage the workflow, ensuring that all tasks were tracked and completed efficiently.

+### Iterative Design

+An iterative design approach was adopted to build out the application.
+Initial wireframe designs served as a guide, allowing for continuous refinement and improvement of the user interface and user experience.
+This approach ensured that the application evolved based on feedback and testing results.

+### Simultaneous Development and Testing

+Pages and unit tests were developed simultaneously to ensure that each section of the application was thoroughly tested before moving on to the next.
+This practice helped in identifying and resolving issues early in the development process, leading to a more robust and reliable application.

+### Thorough Testing

+Each feature and section of the application underwent rigorous testing to ensure functionality, usability, and accessibility.
+Automated tests were created using Pytest to cover various aspects of the application, including user authentication, profile management, skill and event management, and notification settings.
+Manual testing was also performed on different devices and browsers to ensure a seamless user experience across platforms.

 #### Design Rationale
 - **Layout**: The layout is designed to be intuitive and easy to navigate, with a clear hierarchy of information.
-The use of cards and modals helps to organize content and provide a seamless user experience.
+The use of cards and modals helps to organise content and provide a seamless user experience.
 - **Colour Scheme**: The colour scheme uses high contrast colours to ensure readability and accessibility.
 Primary colours are used for important actions and navigation elements.
 - **Typography**: The platform uses a combination of 'Poppins' and 'Oswald' fonts for a modern and clean look.
-Font sizes are chosen to ensure readability across devices.
+Font sises are chosen to ensure readability across devices.
 - **Accessibility**: The design follows WCAG guidelines to ensure accessibility for all users, including those using screen readers.
 Interactive elements are keyboard accessible, and alt text is provided for images.

 #### Inclusivity Notes